james-evolution/trampoline-world/README.md

 4. Run `mvnw package -Pproduction && heroku deploy:jar target\trampolineworld-1.0-SNAPSHOT.jar -a trampolineworld && heroku open`
 5. Run `heroku ps:exec` to open a shell on the remote Heroku Linux server.
 6. Run ``jar -xf target/trampolineworld-1.0-SNAPSHOT.jar /META-INF/resources/ce-license.json`` to extract the ce-license.json file from the jar file and into the Heroku linux server at /app/META-INF/resources.
 This is essential for enabling Vaadin's collabration engine features.
 Order editing and live chat features will not work without this.

+## Deploying to Production (General)

+This section is only relevant if you intend on deploying this application somewhere aside from Heroku.
+Bear in mind that you will need to create a /META-INF/resouces folder in the host's root folder and place your ce-license.json file there for Collabration Engine features to work.

+To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
+This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
+The file can be found in the `target` folder after the build completes.

+Once the JAR file is built, you can run it using
+`java -jar target/trampolineworld-1.0-SNAPSHOT.jar`

 ## Project structure